saadakbar1/PhotographhyWebsite/README.md

 # personalwebsite
-it is my technical skills and photography portfolio personal website.
+It is my technical skills and photography portfolio personal website made using html,css amd javascript.